Mia Kupres

-Mia Kupres (born January 12, 2004) is a Canadian tennis player.
+Mia Kupres (born January 12, 2004) is a Canadian inactive tennis player.

-She has a career-high WTA doubles ranking of No. 184, achieved on 9 December 2024.
+She has a career-high doubles ranking by the WTA of No. 170, achieved on 14 July 2025.

 Kupres has won three doubles titles on the ITF Women's World Tennis Tour.

 She plays college tennis for the Texas A&M Aggies.

 Early life

 Kupres was born in Edmonton, Canada, in 2004.
 Her parents emigrated from Serbia in 1998.
 She took up tennis at age six and trained at the Saville Community Sports Centre.
 At age 15, she moved to Montreal to practice at the National Training Centre.

 College

 Kupres began playing for the Texas A&M Aggies in the spring of 2023.
 She went 19–4 in singles mostly at court three and four, which led the Southeastern Conference (SEC) in dual match singles wins.
 She began her doubles partnership with Mary Stoiana in March.
 She clinched the win over No. 4 Georgia to help the No. 2 Aggies go undefeated in conference play that season.
 She was a record five-time SEC Freshman of the Week and named to the All-SEC second team and SEC All-Freshman team.

 Kupres went 23–9 in singles in the 2024 season, earning first-team All-SEC honors.
 Kupres and Stoiana were ranked as high as No. 3 in doubles and made the quarterfinals of the 2024 NCAA Championships, earning All-American honors.
 Kupres helped the Aggies win their first NCAA team championship that season.